-Louise Kahn had once said, “architecture appears for the first time when sunlight hits a wall”.
+Louise Kahn once said, “architecture appears for the first time when sunlight hits a wall”.
 It is true that light and shade is an essential component that gives an architecture an identity, it is like a cherry on top of a cake!
-In architecture, not only can natural lighting create a dynamic image to visitors, but sufficient lighting can also help save energy.
-So here are 10 examples of the innovative use of natural lighting in architecture!
+In architecture, not only can natural lighting create a dynamic image for visitors, but sufficient lighting can also help save energy.
+So here are 10 examples of the innovative use of architecture with light and natural light in architecture!

 In the study area of the library, Louise Kahn used wood planks to define a smaller space for each individual next to the window.
 The best thing about each space is that they have an independent lighting source.
 Not only can natural lighting make us feel comfortable, but students can also relax by looking outside the window.

 2. The Thermal Baths, Vals | Architecture with Light

 The Thermal Baths in Vals consists of large windows that capture the mountain area outside the building like photo frames.
 Besides, sunlight brightens up the area next to the windows, creating a contrast between light and shadow.
 Not only can the large windows provide sufficient lighting to the room during the daytime, but it can also outstand the texture of the stone plank walls.

 3. The Royal Mosque, Isfahan

 In the opening of the prayer hall, different sizes of arches are used to create various intensities of light intensity.
 Since the arches of the opening decrease in size, less light can penetrate through.